fbpx

 The application competition rate may drop due to several potential factors, including technical issues, ethical questions, slow loading times, and mobile-unfriendly browsing.
 By analyzing the metrics, you can identify and fix the problem.

-Levels of Recruitment Analytics
+Levels of recruitment analytics

 The three stages of recruitment analytics allow you to make sense of all the data you’ve gathered.
 Operational Reporting creates a basic understanding, Advanced Reporting builds on that to give more insights, and Predictive Analysis allows you to make predictions about future events.

-Stage 1: Operational Reporting
+Stage 1: Operational reporting

 The recruitment matrix, such as time-to-hire, cost-per-hire, source of candidates, etc., comes in handy here.
 The data for these matrices comes from recruitment analytics software like Applicant Tracking System(ATS).